mmistakes/minimal-mistakes/_posts/2018-01-25-How to Change Java Version of Maven.markdown

 ---
 layout:           single
-title:            "How to Change Java Version of Maven and Mac OS X"
+title:            "How to Change Java Version of Maven"
 date:             2018-01-25 00:00:00 -0500
 categories:       IT
 tag:              [macos,java,maven]